 A complex project requires better work distribution and a professional communication platform between all the stakeholders including the customer, the project manager, the translator, the in-country editor… Therefore, a TMS is the tool that will track the translation process from A to Z. In addition to making the translation process transparent, it will optimize time consumption, minimize/eliminate errors, and connect you with all the project stakeholders.

-To help you plan your translation and localization budgets for 2014, our project experts have put together a Translation/Localization Budget Planning Kit detailing four simple rules.
+To help you plan your translation and localization budgets, our project experts have put together a Translation/Localization Budget Planning Kit detailing four simple rules.
 Request your copy today at GlobalVision Planning Kit!